-The group was locked into a 6 x 5 metre sized cell, which was described as “like a garage surrounded by fences.
-Dirty ground were there is pee everywhere and the smell is nasty and the toilet was dirty”.
-Inside the cell, around 70 other people were detained, including about 9 women and several minors.
-Their nationalities included Morrocan, Syrian, Egyptian, Iraqi and Afghan and the age range was between 10 to 60 years old.
+The group was locked into a six-by-five-meter sized cell, which was described as “like a garage surrounded by fences.
+Dirty ground where there is pee everywhere and the smell is nasty and the toilet was dirty”.
+Inside the cell, around 70 other people were detained, including about nine women and several minors.
+Their nationalities included Morrocan, Syrian, Egyptian, Iraqi, and Afghan and the age range was between 10 to 60 years old.

 The POM were detained for about five hours without being offered water or food.
 The respondent recounted that “No, they never give you [water or food].
 I was afraid to die – they didn’t give me my medicines, do you think they would care if I’m thirsty or hungry?”

 After five hours, the POM were loaded in two unmarked, civilian-looking vans.
-One of them was a white Mercedes van (Image 6), and the other one was a white Ford Transit van (Image 8).
+One of them was a white Mercedes van (Image 3), and the other one was a white Ford Transit van.

-Around 40 other persons, among them the Moroccan woman of the respondent’s initial transit group and several minors, were loaded in the same trunk of a van as the respondent which measured about 2 x 2 meters.
+Around 40 other persons – among them, the Moroccan woman of the respondent’s initial transit group and several minors – were loaded in the same trunk of a van as the respondent which measured about two by two meters.
 Most of the people were standing but some of them had to sit on the floor due to their level of exhaustion.
 In each van, there were three men in charge (referred to as “officers” by the respondent”).

 From the detention site, they were taken to the border river.
 The drive took about 20 minutes and was reportedly fast and reckless, the people in the back of the vans “barely could stand”.
 Both vans arrived at the same point at the border river and the respondent and others from the transit group were forced to get out of the vehicles and to stand in line, without making a sound.